chaitanya-24/Machine-Learning-101/RandomForest/HyperparameterTuning.md

+# Hyperparameter tuning

-Hyperparameter tuning is a crucial step in building effective Random Forest models, both for classification and regression.
+**Hyperparameter tuning** is a crucial step in building effective Random Forest models, both for classification and regression.
 Properly tuning the hyperparameters can significantly improve the model's performance.
 Below is a detailed guide on the key hyperparameters for Random Forest Classifier and Regressor, including their descriptions, typical values, and how to tune them.

 ### Random Forest Classifier Hyperparameters